 The key word here is saturation.
-Ideal saturation is 0.0 LSI.
+Ideal saturation is 0.00 LSI.
+Water wants to be in equilibrium, and will find a way to get there.
 Under-saturation is corrosive, and over-saturation is scale-forming.
 Water can only hold so much calcium in suspension.
-Once the water is saturated to where it wants to be, the etching stops.
-In this instance, as pool professionals, our goal is to properly balance water up front (and maintain it) so that neither etching nor scaling occur.
+If water is in equilibrium, neither etching nor scaling will happen.
+As pool professionals, our goal is to balance water up front (and maintain it) to LSI standards so that neither etching nor scaling occur.

-Low LSI does not just etch plaster, it can corrode metal too.
+Low LSI does not just etch plaster, it can corrode pool equipment too and plastics too.
+Yes, that includes vinyl liners and PVC pipe.
 This is part of the reason why metal sequests are so important to use in pools, especially during start up.
-Like calcium, water will dissolve metals and keep them in suspension…until the water is oversaturated.
-At that point, metals (most commonly copper, aluminum or magnesium from common pool products such as algaecides) will fall out of solution and stain pool surfaces.
-An effective sequestering product can prevent that from happening.
+Like calcium, water will dissolve metals and keep them in suspension…at least until the water is oversaturated.
+At that point, metals (most commonly copper, aluminum or magnesium from common pool products such as algaecides) will fall out of solution and can stain pool surfaces.

 How to calculate LSI: it is an equation with six variables

 The six variables you need to calculate the Langelier Saturation Index:

 - Calcium Hardness (ppm)

 - Cyanuric Acid/Stabilizer (If applicable, correction based on pH)

 These variables are given numerical equivalent “factors”, as assigned in The Langlier Numerical Equivalents Table.
 See the chart below.